martincostello/benchmarkdotnet-results-publisher/README.md

 - Publishes the results of [BenchmarkDotNet][benchmarkdotnet] benchmarks to a Git branch in a GitHub repository.
 - Write the Markdown summary of the BenchmarkDotNet results to the workflow run summary.
 - Optionally fail the workflow if the duration or memory threshold is exceeded for any benchmark using.
-- Optionally posts a comment to a commit or pull request if the duration or memory threshold is exceeded for any benchmark.
+- Optionally posts a comment to a commit or pull request if the duration or memory threshold is exceeded for any benchmark ([example][comment-example]).
 - Optionally truncate the number of results for each suite of benchmark results to a fixed sliding window.

 > [!TIP]